-Competency-based learning outcomes (be able to) are typically assessed through direct observation and these will take place in a real work environment.
+Competency based learning outcomes (be able to) are typically assessed through direct observation and these will take place in a real work environment.
 Where a real work environment is not stipulated the observation can be simulated and be internally assessed.

-Knowledge-based learning outcomes (know or understand) can be assessed in a number of different ways such as worksheets, projects and professional discussion.
+'Knowledge based learning outcomes (know or understand) can be assessed in a number of different ways e.g. worksheets, projects and professional discussion.
 The assessment method chosen should reflect the content of the unit.

-This qualification must be assessed in line with the YMCA Awards assessment policies and procedures www.ymcaawards.co.uk/centres/centre-guidance.
+This qualification must be assessed in line with YMCA Awards assessment policies and procedures.
+Details can be found on our website: www.ymcaawards.co.uk/centres/centre-guidance

-The YMCA Level 2 Certificate in Teaching Group Exercise to Music (Freestyle) is assessed through a combination of internal and external assessment.
+The YMCA Awards Level 3 Diploma in Teaching Yoga (Practitioner) is assessed through a combination of internal and external assessment.